Zerodistraction-max/Dog-bread-analyser/README.md

 ### 🧪 Objective

-Build a machine learning model that:
+Build a transfer learning model that:
 - Accepts an input image of a dog
 - Outputs the most probable dog breed
 - Works with high accuracy and handles different angles, lighting, and dog poses